 I love playing catch with the old style gloves, or no glove if the person on the other end is considerate enough to not break my hand with a return throw, but taking a hot liner off my bare hands is too much for this player.
 If you’ve never seen a game played under 19th-century rules, I’d highly recommend it.
 The game is very recognizable but you will notice some differences, like the underhand pitching and different batting philosophies.

-Are you coming at your work as historian or baseball fan?
+Are you coming to your work as a historian or baseball fan?

 Both.
 You can be a baseball player and not have any knowledge of the history.
 Everyone starts that way.
 To really be a fan you need to know some history.
 It may only be a season deep, but you see the trends in the matchups, the rivalries, the highlights.
 Everything begs you to dig deeper.
 You read the stories then you look at the pictures.
 When you look at the pictures you see the changes in context, the equipment, the materials.